Staber07/ProjectSCARS/CONTRIBUTING.md

 ## Pull Requests

 In order for pull requests to be merged, all CI tests must pass first, although there are exceptions depending on the code owners' decision.
+A merge commit is preferred for pull requests opened by collaborators, while a rebase is preferred for pull requests created by automation tools (i.e., Dependabot).